Ugly Christmas Sweater Gingerbread Cookies

 Instructions

-• Preheat oven to 350.
-Whisk together dry cookie ingredients in one bowl minus the brown and white sugar.
+- Preheat oven to 350°F (175°C).
+Whisk together dry cookie ingredients in one bowl, excluding the brown and white sugar.

-• Use a stand mixer to beat together the sugars, butter until creamed together, then add the egg, vanilla, and honey.
+- Use a stand mixer to beat together the sugars and butter until creamed together.
+Then add the egg, vanilla, and honey.

-• Combine the whisked dry ingredients with the creamed sugar a 1/4 cup at a time until incorporated into a smooth batter that shouldn't be too sticky to the touch.
+- Combine the whisked dry ingredients with the creamed sugar mixture, adding 1/4 cup at a time until incorporated into a smooth batter that shouldn't be too sticky to the touch.
 Add more flour if the dough is too sticky to work with until you can grab balls of it that don't stick to your fingers.

-• Let the cookies rest on the baking sheet for a few minutes to completely finish cooking, then transfer the cookies to a cooling rack to cool down completely.
+- Let the cookies rest on the baking sheet for a few minutes to finish cooking, then transfer the cookies to a cooling rack to cool down completely.

-• Make the icing by whipping together all of the ingredients, adding more powdered sugar if it's too runny, and more milk if it's too dry.
-You want it to be just about the thickness of toothpaste, maybe a tad bit smoother.
+- Make the icing by whipping together all of the ingredients, adding more powdered sugar if it's too runny and more milk if it's too dry.
+You want it to be about the thickness of toothpaste, maybe a tad smoother.